landindonner/ELK_Stack_Project/README.md

     ```
 Use nano to open the `ansible.cfg` file: `root@containerID:/etc/ansible# nano ansible.cfg`

-- This setting  is to be changed is the `remote_user`.
-The default admin user name is "root".
-Replace this with the admin user name used to set up the VMs (RedAdmin).
+- This setting  is to be changed is `remote_user`.
+Uncomment this field and replace "root" with the admin user name used to set up the VMs (RedAdmin).

     ```bash
     # What flags to pass to sudo